shnarazk/LubySequence/memo.typ

 = Luby sequence

+The Luby sequence is a sequence of natural numbers defined recursively.
+It is used in randomized algorithms and has applications in computer science.
+However, outside of Boolean-satisfiability solvers, its applications appear to be rare.

 $1, 1, 2, 1, 1, 2, 4, 1, 1, 2, 1, 1, 2, 4, 8, 1, 1, 2, 1, 1, 2, 4, 1, 1, 2, 1, 1, 2, 4, 8, 16, 1, dots.h.c $

 == Definition

+The sequence is defined as follows:
 $
   L u b y_1(k >= 1) = cases(
     2^(i-1)\, & " if" k = 2^i - 1 " for some " i >= 1,